allproxy/allproxy/README.md

 <h1 align="center" style="border-bottom: none;">Middleman Proxy</h1>

-This project integrates frontend HTTP messages, backend protocol messages and error logs into a single UI view.
-There are three functions:
+This debug proxy captures browser HTTP messages, SQL database messages, and log messages, and integrates them into an easy to use dashboard.
+The dashboard shows each captured request message, and its formatted response message.

+**Features:**
-- **Forward Proxy** - Records HTTP messages sent by your frontend application.
+* captures all HTTP messages sent by the browser
-- **Reverse Proxy** - Records **HTTP**, **HTTPS**, **SQL**, **MongDB**, **Redis**,  **gRPC**, and any other protocol messages used to communicate with your backend services.
+* captures SQL, MongoDB, Redis, gRPC, and other protocol messages sent to backend services
-- **Log Monitoring** - Monitor dockers logs, and file based logs.
+* captures log messages from dockers or any file based log
+* modify and resent HTTP requests
+* search entire request/response message for matching text
+* stop/start recording to allow messages to examine messages before log wraps
+* capture different snapshots is multiple dashboards

-A browser UI configures, filters, and displays the recorded protocol and log messages.
-The frontend HTTP messages, backend protocol messages, and log error messages can be integrated into one time sequenced view making it easy to debug complete distributed applications.
-The is not need to examine multiple frontend and backend logs.
+The dashboard configures, filters, and displays the recorded protocol and log messages.

 Implementation:
 - **HTTP proxy** - The *http* and https node packages are used to proxy HTTP and HTTPS messages.
 - **TCP proxy** - The *net* node package is used to listen on a TCP port for non-HTTP messages, and proxy the protocol messages to the target host.
 - **Socket.IO** - The node *socket.io* package is used to pass messages between the server and browser where they are recorded and displayed in a dashboard.
+- **stdout/stderr** - Spawn a child process to read *stdout* and *stderr* from any docker log or log file, and display the log messages in the dashboard.

 ### Table of Contents